 We also recommend the home-made farmhouse ice-cream which you have to look a bit further for.
-Make sure to drop by for example Erpsstaðir in West Iceland, Efstidalur in the south (pictured) or Brunnhóll in the southeast– ice-cream doesn’t get any creamier!
+Make sure to drop by for example, Efstidalur in the south (pictured) and Brunnhóll in the southeast– ice-cream doesn’t get any creamier!

 Iceland is a destination for all seasons.
 However, it is still most popular in summer and for good reason.
-Gleðilegt sumar everyone!
+Convinced yet?

 Contact us to create your perfect summer vacation in Iceland or browse our tours, day tours and accommodation for ideas!